abhilashmnair/Dr.Bot/README.md

 # Dr.Bot

-A symptom checker with DialogFlow and Infermedica API using Flask Webhook
+A symptom checker with DialogFlow and Infermedica API using Flask Webhook.

 Steps :